 After play the court must be brushed using the brushes provided in the manner indicated on the instructions and diagrams either attached to the fence or found at http://www.elmwoodltc.co.uk/news/artificial-clay-courts-court-maintenance-after-play/.

-The courts are maintained by the voluntary effort of club members.
+The courts are maintained by the voluntary effort of club members and professionally maintained twice a year.
 If you play tennis you have an obligation to turn out for occasional working parties to help maintain the courts and their surroundings.

 7. Court Times and Queuing